obabichev/articles/flask-react-heroku-netlify/part1/part1.md

 \q
 ```

-We know that database is working, but we still have no direct access to it
+We know that the database is working, but we still have no direct access to it
-from our machine.
+from our operation system.
 If you look at the result of `docker ps` one more
-time you will see that the port 5432 (actually DB is working on
+time, you will see that the port 5432 is exposed from this
+container (the database works on this port inside
-this port) exposed from this container.
-And you can forward this
+the container).
+You can forward this
-port into your machine.
+port into your host operation system.
 You just need to add the
 flag `-p <port on your machine>:<port on container>`
 to `docker run` command: